 - Whether worker is co-operating in all aspects of RTW activities.

-- General type of WT program/plan undertaken including time-frames and the names of specific institutions (if any).
+- General type of RTW plan undertaken including time-frames and the names of specific institutions (if any).

 - RTW assessment or plan information which would assist the employer in being able to provide suitable work, or in understanding how RTW costs have been assessed.